-ATTENTION: When pooling more than 56 RT reactions, we recommend splitting the pool and processing two parallel purification reactions.
+ATTENTION: When pooling more than 56 RT reactions, we recommend processing two parallel purification reactions.
+Parallel reactions are then recombined during the elution step, by sequentially resuspending beads in the first tube with Elution Buffer (EB) and directly transferring the solution and beads to the second tube, eventually eluting both pooled samples together (see step 12).
 This ensures optimal purification efficiency.

-The reactions are then recombined during elution (see step 12) and processed as one second strand synthesis reaction.
+Eluted samples are then processed as one second strand synthesis reaction.